leomr85/tkibameh/README.md

-# tkibameh
+# T-KiBaM_{EH}
-Project: A Temperature-Dependent Battery Model for Nodes with Energy Harvesting Capabilities in Wireless Sensor Networks
+A Temperature-Dependent Battery Model for Nodes with Energy Harvesting Capabilities in Wireless Sensor Networks